Who is an NRI?

 FAQs

-Can NRIs purchase ULIPs while residing abroad?
+Can NRIs buy ULIPs online from abroad?

-Is the ULIP maturity amount tax-free for NRIs?
+Are ULIP maturity proceeds taxable for NRIs?